As we head into 2020, less people are working full-time jobs. In fact, almost half of Canadian millennials are now part of the gig economy.

 Yes.
 If you are a freelancer in Canada, it’s important to note that you are operating as a business entity.
 Whether you’re working full-time as a freelancer, or hustling after your day job, it’s still considered running a business.
 This means that you must comply with the applicable legal and regulatory requirements, such as paying taxes on the income you earn.

 In Canada, you don’t have to register a sole proprietorship business if you’re using your legal name as the business name.
 If you decide to use a different name to operate under, you must obtain a business name registration.

-Want to know more about registering as a business?
 Check out our blog: How to Start a Business in Canada.

 When filing your invoices for payment, they should have your legal name or your registered business name on them.
 The invoicing process may differ depending on the province you’re based in.